tinacms/tina.io/content/docs/getting-started/backends.md

 //...
 ```

 Notice how we removed `initialValues` in favor of `loadInitialValues`, which fetches data asynchronously on form creation.
+Learn more about handling [loading states](/docs/plugins/forms/#handling-loading-state) when `loadInitialValues` is resolving.

 > You can use `initialValues` when your data has already been fetched or defined before your components mount.
 Typically you would use this if you prefer to fetch your initial data server-side, as we do in our [Next.js + GitHub example](https://tinacms.org/guides/nextjs/github/initial-setup)